-- 81% of respondents were "very satisfied" or "satisfied" with the overall quality of life in the City - 13% point Increase from 2019 73% of respondents were "very satisfied" or "satisfied" with the overall quality of services provided by the City -15% point Increase from 2019 - services provided by the City -15% point increase from 2019 Satisfaction with City Services is Much Higher in Smithville Than Other - Communities The City rated above the U.S. average in 46 of the 49 areas assessed, and significantly above the average (5% or more) in 36 of the areas - above the average (5% or more) in 36 of the areas Ratings for the overall quality of City services were 14.4%-points above the U.S. Average when accounting for Very Satisfied and Satisfied remarks
+- 81% of respondents were "very satisfied" or "satisfied" with the overall quality of life in the City $\underline{13\%}$ -point increase from $\underline{2019}$ - 73% of respondents were "very satisfied" or "satisfied" with the overall quality of services provided by the City -15%-point increase from 2019

+Satisfaction with City Services is Much Higher in Smithville Than Other

+- The City rated above the U.S. average in 46 of the 49 areas assessed, and significantly above the average (5% or more) in 36 of the areas - Ratings for the overall quality of City services were 14.4%-points above the U.S. Average when accounting for Very Satisfied and Satisfied remarks